speechbrain/benchmarks/benchmarks/MOABB/README.md

 ### Run a Training Experiment on a Given Dataset

 To train models using either the *Leave-One-Subject-Out* or *Leave-One-Session-Out* approach and then average their performance, we have developed a convenient bash script called `run_experiment.sh`.
-This script orchestrates the necessary loops for easy execution.
+This script orchestrates the necessary loops for easy execution and represents the first command-line interface of SpeechBrain-MOABB.

-To run a training experiment, use the following command:
+To run a full training experiment, use the following command:

 ```bash
 ./run_experiments.sh --hparams hparams/MotorImagery/BNCI2014001/EEGNet.yaml --data_folder eeg_data --output_folder results/MotorImagery/BNCI2014001/EEGNet --nsbj 9 --nsess 2 --nruns 10 --train_mode leave-one-session-out --device=cuda